Sadek2002/bit/README.md

 - Responsive website
 - Functional Database
 - Search bar
-- Add to Cart and Wishlist
+- Add to Cart
 - Contacts
+- Information page

 Will do:
+- A webshop with a functional database for products and accounts
+- A website that is viewable on all devices(smartphone, laptop, table, enz)
+- A search bar with a product filter and an account
+- A contact page and information page
+- It will have a login system and profile page with forget password page
-- test
+-

 Won't do:
+- No payment system
-- test
+- No advertisment

 Might do:
-- test
+-

 # Milestones